Respectful Workplace Initiative: Workplace Climate Scale & Resource Hub

 African American female construction worker standing at a job site.

-Helping organizations find solutions for workforce diversity and retention in Oregon's construction industry.
+Helping organizations find solutions for workforce retention in Oregon's construction industry.

-The Respectful Workplace Initiative, a partnership between the Oregon Institute of Occupational Health Sciences, the Oregon Department of Transportation (ODOT), and the Oregon Bureau of Labor and Industries (BOLI), aims to equip the construction industry with new evidenced-based tools and resources to develop and retain a diverse workforce.
+The Respectful Workplace Initiative, a partnership between the Oregon Institute of Occupational Health Sciences, the Oregon Department of Transportation (ODOT), and the Oregon Bureau of Labor and Industries (BOLI), aims to equip the construction industry with new evidenced-based tools and resources to develop and retain their workforce.

 While some construction companies have initiated culture improvement efforts, there remains a gap in assessing progress and providing evidenced-based support.
 The Respectful Workplace Initiative addresses this gap by introducing two innovative tools: the Respectful Workplace Climate Scale and the Respectful Workplace Resource Hub.
-These tools will work in tandem to evaluate and improve construction work site culture, ultimately increasing diversity, equity, and inclusion to retain workers in the construction industry.
+These tools will work in tandem to evaluate and improve construction work site culture.

 Respectful Workplace Climate Scale